A New Giraffe With A New Name To Boot, 'Lucchese' On Display At Fort Worth Zoo

 ‘Peaches’, the lesser kudu calf, was born May 5 to parents Umbrella and Martini.
 The lesser kudu is an African hoofstock species characterized by its coat consisting of one white line down its back with 11 to 14 stripes branching off.
 This pattern helps camouflage the kudu in the brush where it lives.
 The lesser kudu’s large ears capture and funnel sound, which makes it easier for the animal to hear approaching predators.

-Both babies are sticking nearby mama for now, but guests can see them romp in the African Savanna on their next visit.MORE NEWS: ERCOT Says 'Forced Generation Outages,' High Temps Could Spell Issues For Texas Electricity Grid; Urge Conservation
+Both babies are sticking nearby mama for now, but guests can see them romp in the African Savanna on their next visit.MORE NEWS: Fourth Stimulus Check: Will You Get Another Relief Payment?